natecraddock/workspaces.nvim/README.md

     -- if you are unsure, you likely want this to be true. global_cd = true,

+    -- sort the list of workspaces by name after loading from the workspaces path. sort = true,

     -- lists of hooks to run after specific actions
     -- hooks can be a lua function or a vim command (string) -- if only one hook is needed, the list may be omitted